utybo/Tegral/docs/blog/2023-12-31-tegral-004/index.md

 ---
-title: "[DRAFT] Tegral 0.0.4 release"
+title: "Tegral 0.0.4 release"
-description: Features, bug fixes, updates, hooray!
+description: 0.0.4 is now available!
+New modules for parsers, lexers, a Prisma generator and more!
 slug: tegral-0-0-4-release
 authors:
   - name: utybo